oilmcut-2020/GitHub-Tutorial/README.md

 1.GitHub Repositories
 2.GitHub Feed
 3.GitHub Discover Repositories
 These are briefed in the below section but these will be discussed in detail in the upcoming tutorials.
-GitHub Repositories
+- GitHub Repositories:
 GitHub repositories section will contain all the repositories on which the user is working.
 For the ease, one can just toggle between these repositories and start working on them again.

-GitHub Feed
+- GitHub Feed:
 GitHub feed contains an individual’s feed like other social networks.
 You can see the recent activities on your repositories and the activities of the people you follow.
 This feed will contain all private and public repositories activities.
 Private repositories may include the repositories on which the organization is working or created by the user himself.

-GitHub Discover Repositories
+- GitHub Discover Repositories:
 This section is newly introduced by GitHub on the dashboard.
 In this section, a person will be able to see some repositories which match his interests.
 If you are not working on any repository, you can always explore the repositories through this section and build your reputation on GitHub.